-During 2014, the Police Jury continues to work on the following grants and other projects - (1) the completion of the \$2,529,000 Library Expansion Project, (2) the Jury will be completing several LGAP & CWEF Grants for numerous upgrades to several local water systems and the CID Building, (3) the completion of the \$50,000 rehab to the exterior of the Claiborne Parish Court House, (4) the completion of the \$35,000 server room at the CPSO (5) starting on the rehab of the exterior of the Police Jury Administrative Office Complex, (6) the purchase and rehab of a new facility for the Highway Department on Hwy 2 just north of town, and (7) the purchase of additional acreage adjacent to the new Highway Department for possible use as the new home for the Claiborne Parish Sheriff's Office Administration Building.
+During 2015, the Police Jury continues to work on the following grants and other projects - (1) completion of several LGAP & CWEF Grants for numerous upgrades to several local water systems and the CID Building, (2) the installation of a \$30,700 new roof for the Claiborne Parish Court House, (3) the completion of over \$50,000 of rehab to the new Highway Department Public Works Building which includes a new roof and 10 ton HVAC unit, (4) the \$96,500 rehab of the exterior of the Police Jury Administrative Office Complex, and (7) the continued planning and design for the proposed new home for the Claiborne Parish Sheriff's Office Administration Building and Female Detention Facility.

 Over the last several years we showed an upward trend in costs associated with Public Safety and Roads and Bridges and Building Maintenance.
 These are due to general inflationary trends as well as fuel related expenses and our aging infrastructure, respectively.
+This trend along with the continued decrease in dedicated sales tax collections has raised some concerns with the Jury on how to maintain the present level of services with the continued decrease in monies received and available.
 Once again, the continued decrease in interest earned on money and sales tax collections has placed the Police Jury in a very conservative financial mode as it looks into the future.
 At this time, there are no plans to reduce services, but a concentrated effort is being used to scale back costs and introduce savings across the board.